What You Need to Know About High-Risk Business Loans

 With this guide, we’ll explore all the details of high-risk business loans.
 Plus, we’ll explore some alternatives and steps you can take to help you access lower-risk business loans in the future.

-So what makes these types of business loans high-risk?
+What makes a loan high risk?
 Well, the term “high risk” is framed from the perspective of the lender.
-That is, high-risk business loans are high-risk for lenders.
+That is, high-risk business loans are high risk for lenders.
 This is because the loans they are extending are to less-qualified borrowers.
 A lender’s goal is to make their money back plus interest, and lending to a business with a poor financial track record makes it less likely that they will be able to do that.
 Hence the term “high risk.”

 To determine your business’s qualifications, lenders will look at your personal credit, your business history, and your annual revenues—among many other supplemental considerations.

 Often, lenders will have pre-set minimum qualifications for each of these three criteria.
 If you meet the minimum qualifications, you may be able to qualify for a high-risk business loan.
 If you exceed them, you may qualify for a lower-risk business loan.

 If a lender is taking on more of a risk by lending to your business, then you’re unfortunately going to have to pay for this risk.

 High-risk business loans will almost always come with expensive, inconvenient terms because of the risk they involve.
 As such, if your personal credit is low, your business is young, your business’s annual revenue is low, or all three, then you’ll see higher APRs, smaller loan amounts, and short repayment terms on any high-risk business loan you qualify for.